afirazz/levellaunch-back-end/README.md

 Steps to create a new user on Insomnia:

 1. Create a new HTTP request.
-2. Change the request method to POST.
+2. Change the request method to `POST`.
 3. Input the following URL (API endpoint): http://127.0.0.1:8000/users/
 4. In the Body tab, select JSON from the dropdown and fill in the fields in the following request body:
 ```